Denmark's Bjorn named Europe's Ryder Cup captain

-LONDON Denmark's Thomas Bjorn was named as Europe's Ryder Cup captain on Tuesday with the task of reclaiming the trophy from the United States at Le Golf National in Paris in 2018.
+LONDON (Reuters) - Denmark's Thomas Bjorn was named as Europe's Ryder Cup captain on Tuesday with the task of reclaiming the trophy from the United States at Le Golf National in Paris in 2018.

 The 45-year-old, three times a player in the biennial contest, becomes the first Scandinavian to be handed the captaincy.